lqb2/lqb2.github.io/ps4sc-fall2019.md

 ## course overview

+### goals

+participants will:

+* learn how to analyze and construct strategic personal stories
+* learn how to use/tell your story within a local context that connects to an issue in your community
+* learn how to interview others in a way that reveals their stories and experiences
+* share a story at the Pao Arts Center in Chinatown or Dudley Cafe in Roxbury, which will be recorded and shared in a podcast and through public installations

+---

 ### week 1 (7 sept): listening and intro to strategic storytelling

 * Introductions + review of course